-Women stay together in the reading as we compare and share literature.
+The Well-Read Mom method is that women stay together in the reading as we compare and share literature.

 - Accompany: As we accompany one another, there is accountability, support, and a sense of belonging that helps to foster the habit of regular reading.
-Staying on pace together and reading the same books across the nation facilitates awareness of a wider and deeper cultural conversation. - Read: We give ourselves permission to find time and space to read the selected literature, allowing it to penetrate our minds and hearts. - Compare: We enter into the drama of the story and examine our own questions as they come forth, asking, "What does this mean for my life?" - Share: We first listen to the WRM prepared monthly audio and then discuss the book, offering something of ourselves through sharing personal insights and experiences, along with conversation and questions that arise from the text.
+Staying on pace together and reading the same books across the nation facilitates awareness of a wider and deeper cultural conversation. - Read: We give ourselves permission to find time and space to read the selected literature, allowing it to penetrate our minds and hearts. - Compare: We enter into the drama of the story and examine our own questions as they come forth, asking, "What does this mean for my life?" - Share: We first listen to the Well-Read Mom prepared monthly audio and then discuss the book, offering something of ourselves through sharing personal insights and experiences, along with conversation and questions that arise from the text.